Despire/despire.github.io/_posts/2024-10-11-fearless-concurrency-atomics-mutexes-channels.markdown

 A go [proverb](https://go-proverbs.github.io/) everyone who writes Go should know.
 Channels and goroutines are the primitives for concurrency in Go.
 Goroutines are lightweight threads that are scheduled for execution by the runtime scheduler.
-Goroutines are are not the same as OS threads, and in fact the runtime operates with a number of OS threads on which these goroutines are scheduled for execution, thus a goroutine is scheduled for execution based on the number of available CPUs and a set of goroutines can be executed in parallel if the hardware is capable of parallel execution.
+Goroutines are are not the same as OS threads, and in fact the runtime operates with a number of OS threads on which these goroutines are scheduled for execution, thus a goroutine is scheduled for execution based on the number of available OS Threads and a set of goroutines can be executed in parallel if the hardware is capable of parallel execution.
 Some of the key points to know about goroutines are:

 - Cheap to create: A program can spawn thousands of goroutines that are scheduled by the runtime on the number of available OS threads, thus having an M:N model.
 - Better performance compared to OS Threads: Creating and destroying hundreds to thousands of goroutines is faster and more performant than compared to OS Threads.